clangremlini/fetloader-dll-repo/README.md

-# otc-direct-link
+# ayeloader-dll-repo
-The repository was created to provide a direct link to [aye-ahk-loader](https://github.com/rfoxxxyshit/aye-ahk-loader) DLL files.
+The repository was created to provide a direct link to [aye-ahk-loader](https://github.com/clangremlini/aye-ahk-loader) DLL files.